publiccodenet/about/contributor-guides/for-staff.md

 Firstly, if we need certainty that content will not be altered after publishing, we use [CC-BY-ND](https://creativecommons.org/licenses/by-nd/4.0/).
 Secondly, for brand assets and trademarks we do not use a free license.

-If external platforms don't provide these CC 0, use one that is as free and permissive as possible.
+If external platforms don't provide CC 0, use one that is as free and permissive as possible.

 Any of your new coworkers will be glad to help! <3